-This piece was created as part of a transmedia narrative project titled, ‘A Miscarriage of Justice’, produced by Atalanti Dionysus, which looks at the execution of Ronald Ryan, the last man hung in Australia 1957, and Jean Lee, the last woman hung in Australia 1951.
-It uses immersive digital technologies virtual reality and augmented reality to execute the story.
+This piece plugs into a transmedia narrative project titled, ‘A Miscarriage of Justice’, produced by Atalanti Dionysus, which looks at the execution of Ronald Ryan, the last man hung in Australia 1957, and Jean Lee, the last woman hung in Australia 1951.
+It uses immersive digital technologies virtual reality and augmented reality in a holistic approach to execute the story.
 Projected installations, interactive newspapers and 3D scanning software add another layer of immersion to the storytelling.
 The part of the project can be viewed as a standalone project viewed via the link on this page or via a VR mounted head set.

 Phase one of this project immerses you in the experience of being in a prison cell, with every little texture viewable in 3D.